June 15–16 events (Turkey)

-The June 15-16 events (15-16 Haziran olayları) of 1970 began in Istanbul and soon became one of the largest actions of organised labor in Turkey's history.
+The June 15–16 events (15–16 Haziran olayları) of 1970 began in Istanbul and soon became one of the largest actions of organized labor in Turkey's history.

 Changes in union law

-In 1970, the Grand National Assembly of Turkey and the Senate passed a bill amending two paces of legislation, the Collective Bargaining Agreement, Strike and Lockout Law No. 274, which regulated working life and basic union legislation, and the Law on Trade Unions No. 275.
+In 1970, a bill amending two laws was passed by the Grand National Assembly of Turkey and then the Senate, the Collective Bargaining Agreement, Strike and Lockout Law No. 274, which regulated working life and basic union legislation, and the Law on Trade Unions No. 275.
 The bill was supported both by the governing Justice Party and the opposition Republican People's Party (CHP).

 The amendment significantly restricted the freedom of workers to choose unions and made it difficult to change unions.
+Under the bill a union could operate nationally only if it had enrolled one third of all the workers in its branch of industry, and the same threshold applied to federations; founding a union required three years' employment at the workplace, leaving one required appearing before a notary in person, and only the largest confederation could affiliate to international labour organisations.
 The law entered into force on 11 June 1970 with the approval of President Cevdet Sunay.

 The bill was mainly aimed at preventing the flow of workers from Türk-İş to DİSK.
-DISK and its affiliated unions responded angrily to the new law and the Workers' Party of Turkey announced that it would take the controversial amendments to the Constitutional Court and filed a lawsuit to have them annulled.
+DİSK and its affiliated unions responded angrily to the new law and the Workers' Party of Turkey announced that it would take the controversial amendments to the Constitutional Court and filed a lawsuit to have them annulled.